Skip to content

 El Salvador’s Bitcoin policy soon became a main topic in talks with international financial organizations.

 The International Monetary Fund (IMF) often warned that making Bitcoin legal tender could threaten financial stability, consumer protection, and efforts to stop money laundering.
-These worries became more serious as El Salvador looked for outside funding to handle its growing debt.
+These concerns grew as El Salvador sought outside funding to manage its rising debt.

 In February 2025, the IMF approved a $1.4 billion loan for El Salvador.
-As part of the deal, the government agreed to reduce Bitcoin’s role in the public sector.
+As part of the agreement, the government agreed to reduce Bitcoin’s role in the public sector.

 Key changes implemented in late January 2025 included: